SamAmco/track-and-graph/docs/faq/faq_3_3.md

 The statistics are calculated in the following ways:

 - Average time between shows the duration between the first and last data point matching all filters in the feature divided by the number of data points matching all features minus 1 `(last-first)/(size - 1)`
-- Time since last shows the time since the last data point matching all filters
+- Last Tracked/Time since last shows the last data point matching all filters and also the time since that data point was tracked

 ---